 It’s well-known that ramen noodles are a must-try when visiting Japan.
 So why not visit an Osaka Museum dedicated to them?
-Located in Ikeda, the museum is dedicated to educating people about instant ramen, cup noodles, and its creator, Momofuku Ando, the inventor of the world’s first instant noodle.
+Located in Ikeda, the museum focuses on educating people about instant ramen, cup noodles, and its creator, Momofuku Ando, the inventor of the world’s first instant noodle.

 Not to mention, the Tempozan Ferris Wheel is right next door.
-So after visiting the aquarium, you can head to the 112 meter (367 feet) ferris wheel for spectacular views of the city.
+So after visiting the aquarium, you can head to the 112-meter (367 feet) Ferris wheel for spectacular city views.

 Check out the tower at night when it lights up.
 The LED lights change monthly, reflecting the season’s colors (after sunset till 23:00).

-While the above activities are perfect anytime of year, these are fun and refreshing activities if you’re planning a trip to Osaka during the summer.
+While the above activities are perfect any time of the year, these are fun and refreshing activities if you plan a trip to Osaka during the summer.

 You can even enjoy jet water sports like boating and riding water scooters.
-It’s best to visit Osaka in the summer if you’re planning to enjoy some sun and fun at Nishiki Beach, since it’s only open from July 1 to the end of August.
+It’s best to visit Osaka in the summer if you plan to enjoy some sun and fun at Nishiki Beach since it’s only open from July 1 to the end of August.

 If your trip takes place around the end of July, the Tenjin Matsuri Festival is nothing less than magnificent.
-This Osaka festival is ranked as one of Japan’s top three festivals, along with Kyoto’s Gion Matsuri and Tokyo’s Kanda Matsuri.
-The festival started in the 10th century and it takes place on July 24th and 25th annually.
+This Osaka festival is ranked among Japan’s top three festivals, along with Kyoto’s Gion Matsuri and Tokyo’s Kanda Matsuri.
+The festival started in the 10th century and takes place on July 24th and 25th annually.

 Shrines are built and carried through the streets in a parade of color and pageantry.
-The highlight is the Hanabi (Japanese fireworks) that starts around 7:30pm on July 25th, with a huge crowd.
-In Japan, a summer festival is not complete without Hanabi, and this must-see event displays 3000 shots of awesome fireworks.
-Don’t miss this amazing festival for a first-hand experience of how the Japanese celebrate summer.
+The highlight is the hanabi (Japanese fireworks) that starts around 7:30pm on July 25th, with a vast crowd.
+In Japan, a summer festival is incomplete without Hanabi, and this must-see event displays 3000 shots of fantastic fireworks!
+Don’t miss this unique festival for a first-hand experience of how the Japanese celebrate summer.